SpencerWhitehead7/plate-scraper/README.md

 # Plate Scraper

+This monorepo contains all aspects of the plate-scraper project, the scraping logic itself, the webapp, and the chrome extension.

+The scraping logic is functions for parsing html pages from various recipe aggregation sites.

-A webapp for creating, storing, and organizing recipes.
+The webapp allows you to create, store, and organize recipes.
 It can scrape recipes from major recipe aggregation sites, or you can upload your own.
-Recipes can be scraped and downloaded as plaintext without making an account, or saved, edited, organized etc on the site with an account.
-You can also view and search for recipes saved on the site without an account.
+Recipes can be scraped and downloaded as plaintext without making an account, or saved, edited, organized, etc on the site with an account.
+You can also view and search recipes saved on the site without an account.
 For a more comprehensive list of existing and upcoming features, see the shipped features and public roadmap sections.
+The site is not deployed live anywhere, as is rough and feature incomplete, and probably always will be.

-A minimal version which can only scrape, edit and download is also available as a [Chrome extension](https://chrome.google.com/webstore/detail/plate-scraper/pohdgoipnoaopknopkpdeooophfnkmel?hl=en-US)
+The chrome extension is a minimal version of the site which can only scrape, edit and download.
+Unlike the site, it is available for use on the [chrome webstore](https://chrome.google.com/webstore/detail/plate-scraper/pohdgoipnoaopknopkpdeooophfnkmel?hl=en-US).

-## Seeing it
+## Local dev

-The site is not currently deployed live anywhere, as it's still a little rough and not quite feature complete.
-However, if you have a relatively recent version of PostgreSQL, Node and NPM installed, you should be able to run it locally.
-You will need to create an PostgreSQL database with the appropriate name, git clone the repo, then run `npm install`, `npm run build`, `npm run start` in your terminal from within the folder and open localhost:8080 in a browser.
+If you have docker, node and npm, you can run the packages and develop locally.
+The top level folders of this repo contain the different aspects of the project.
+You will need to `npm install` for each directory individually, and refer to their `package.json` files for test, run, and build commands.

+### parsers

+These are the functions that actually parse html pages from the recipe aggregation sites.
+They are used in `extChrome` and `server`.

+### extChrome

+This is the chrome extension.
+It is mostly a wrapper for the parsers plus a little extension-specific logic.

+### client

+This is the FE component of the webapp.

+### server

+This is the BE component of the webapp.
+Unlike the other packages, you will also need to run `docker compose up -d` from the directory because the app's database is in a docker container.

 ## Public roadmap (features)